How Long Do Brakes Last?

 A number of factors go into determining the lifespan of your vehicle’s brakes including: driving habits, local road conditions, as well as the average mileage you put on your vehicle.
 Each driver’s experience will be slightly different, but a good rule of thumb is to have your brakes inspected and replaced every 40,000-60,000 miles.

 At Faulkner Volkswagen, our team of factory-trained technicians are here to provide drivers throughout Harrisburg, Camp Hill, and Mechanicsburg, PA, with dependable and honest service.
 If you can’t remember the last time you had your brakes inspected, continue reading to learn some helpful tips on how to maintain a healthy braking system to avoid costly repair or worse.
+If you need your brakes inspected, easily schedule your service appointment online and don’t hesitate to contact us with questions.

 How Often Should I Inspect My Brakes?